netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 per interface in mind (i.e. multiple paths per 4-tuple).
 However, they can be generalized to multipathing over multiple interfaces.

 These categories can be combined.
-For example, LAT and FT may often be combined and EVA can be useful in combination with any other category.
+For example, Minimum Latency and Fault Tolerance may often be combined, and
+Evasion can be useful in combination with any other category.

-# Notable Differences and Benefits
+# Notable Differences when using QUIC-MP over SCION

-Using QUIC or QUIC-MP over a PAN changes some of the underlying assumptions.
+Using QUIC or QUIC-MP over a PAN, such as SCION, changes some of the underlying assumptions.
 This provides certain benefits, such as additional information and control over paths, but also some pitfalls.

 ## Endpoint Identity {#endpoint-identity}

-In QUIC, endpoints are identified by their IP and port number.
+In QUIC-MP, in some situations, endpoints are identified only by their IP and port number.
 This works because IP addresses are unique (globally, or in whatever context they are used).

-PANs may use a network address beyond the 4-tuple of local/remote IP/port.
-For example, SCION ({{scion}}), allows IPs from the private IP ranges (e.g. 192.168.1.1/32).
+SCION allows IPs from the private IP ranges (e.g. 192.168.1.1/32).
 To uniquely identify endpoints globally, the AS (autonomous system) identifier is added to fully qualify a network address.

 This has consequences for security mechanisms.
-Implementations need to be careful to consider the full network address, for example, when triggering path validation (see {{attack-path-injection}} and {{token}}).
+Implementations must be careful to consider the full network address, for example, when triggering path validation.
+However, this does not necessarily require a change in the QUIC-MP implementation.
+See also {{attack-path-injection}}, {{token}} and {{recommendations}}.

 ## Path Identity {#path-identity}

-The identification of "paths" varies between QUIC, QUIC-MP and PANs.
+The identification of "paths" varies between QUIC, QUIC-MP and SCION.

-- {{QUIC-TRANSPORT}} uses a 4-uple of local/remote IP/port to
+- {{QUIC-TRANSPORT}} uses a 4-tuple of local/remote IP/port to
 distinguish paths.
 - {{QUIC-MP}} extends the 4-tuple with a path IDs to distinguish logical paths (connections).
-- PANs can typically distinguish paths through detailed path metadata based on the physical network path.
-The metadata may additionally include an expiration date that may or may not be used to distinguish path instances.
+- SCION can distinguish paths based on the physical network path and additional properties, such as an expiration date (the latter may or may not be used to distinguish path instances).

-When using a PAN, the path identity can and should be used to detect changes even when the 4-tuple of local/remote IP/port (or equivalent) stays the same.
+When using a PAN such as SCION, the path identity can and should be used to detect path changes even when the 4-tuple of local/remote IP/port (or equivalent) stays the same.

-**TODO reference RECOMMENDATIONS, but exclude expiration**.

-Change detection can be useful to avoid unintended path changes or to trigger actions, such as resetting congestion control or RTT estimation algorithms.
+Path change detection can be useful for avoiding unintended path changes or to trigger actions, such as resetting congestion control or RTT estimation algorithms.
+See also {{concon}}, {{rtt}}, and
+{{recommendations}}.

 ### Interoperability of the QUIC-MP Path ID and the Network Paths

-Unfortunately, there is not always a 1:1 mapping between path IDs and networks paths as they are used in SCION.
+Unfortunately, there is not always a 1:1 mapping between path IDs and SCION's network paths.

-- A PAN path may expire and should be replaceable with a new version without requiring a new Path ID (**TODO TBD**: We could also require path migration in this case)
+- A PAN path may expire and should be replaceable with a new version without requiring a new Path ID.

-**TODO** In future we may have more dynamic path availability with live metadata.
-Do we really need path migration for every (small) route change?
+  Recommendation: It is not required to perform path migration/validation in this case.
+- In a scenario as described in {{Section 5.2 of QUIC-MP}}, it is possible that two distinct QUIC-MP path IDs refer to the very same SCION network path.
+- Depending on the implementation, a SCION network path may be first associated with a given path ID.
+Once this path ID is abandoned, the SCION network path may be associated with another path ID.

+Recommendations:

-- Network address changes should trigger path validation
+- Network address changes, except for expired paths being renewed, should trigger path validation.
-- Network path changes should trigger algorithm reset (CC, RTT estimate), see {{Section 5.1 of QUIC-MP}}.
+- Network path changes (while the network address stays the same), except for expired paths being renewed, should trigger algorithm reset (CC, RTT estimate), see {{Section 5.1 of QUIC-MP}}.

-**TODO** It seems path migration is only useful when the network address changes?

 In SCION, neither the AS nor the network path are validated and can be forged, see {{security}} for a discussion.
 However, SCION provides